svijayakumar32/e-Photosynthesis-rice/README.md

 - `Enzymes` - BestMatrix gives the optimal distribution of Vmax values for 67 photosynthetic enzymes (V1-V59)
 - `Metabolites` - dplot gives change in metabolite concentrations (which reach steady state at the end of the optimisation)
 - `Workspaces` - MATLAB workspaces saved after running gpmain simulations

+The `Output` files are structured in this way so that other scripts can import/export data from this folder using relative paths, but they may be restructured to suit the user's preference.